Five Quick Tips About Texas Notaries

 Most of us are not Lawyers, so we cannot offer any legal advice, in fact it’s against the law for us to offer legal advice, it’s considered “Unauthorized Practice of Law”.
 With that being said, we cannot tell you which forms to use, nor can we tell you if the form is “Legal” or if it will “Hold up in court”.

-Your form should already be filled out when we arrive, so all we have to do is verify your identity, witness your signature (Jurat) or have you acknowledge your signature (Acknowledgement), administer an oath or acknowledge that you signed the document willing, then notarize your document.
+Your form should already be filled out when we arrive, so all we have to do is verify your identity, witness your signature (Jurat) or have you acknowledge your signature (Acknowledgement), administer an oath or acknowledge that you signed the document willing, then notarize your signature.

 I get phone calls all the time from people wanting to email me their document so I can notarize it, and email it back to them.
-I explain that the person whose signature is notarized must personally appear before the notary at the time the notarization is performed.
+I explain that the person whose signature is being notarized must personally appear before the notary at the time the notarization is performed.

 References for this article can be found at the Texas Secretary of State’s website.